Agreeable (1798 ship): Career

 1st slave voyage (1798–1799): Captain James Seddon sailed from Liverpool on 16 July 1798.
+In 1800, 160 vessels sailed from British ports, bound to engage in the acquisition and transport of enslaved people; 149 of these vessels sailed from Liverpool.

-Agreeable gathered her slaves in West Central Africa and she arrived at Kingston, Jamaica on 27 May 1799 with 290 slaves.
+Agreeable acquired captives in West Central Africa and she arrived at Kingston, Jamaica on 27 May 1799, with 290 captives.
 She left Kingston on 23 June and arrived back at Liverpool on 16 September.
 She had left with 33 crew members and she suffered six crew deaths on her voyage.

 2nd slave voyage (1800–1801): Captain Seddon sailed from Liverpool on 7 May 1800.
+In 1800, 133 vessels sailed from British ports, bound to engage in the acquisition and transport of enslaved people; 120 of these vessels sailed from Liverpool.

-Agreeable gathered her slaves in West Central Africa and she arrived at Kingston on 4 February 1801 with 222 slaves.
+Agreeable acquired captives in West Central Africa and she arrived at Kingston on 4 February 1801 with 222 captives.
 Either before or after she arrived at Kingston, but probably before, Agreeable was at Suriname.
 She sailed for Liverpool on 7 April and arrived there on 8 June.
 She had left Liverpool with 33 crew members and arrived at Kingston with 35; she suffered one crew death on her voyage.

 3rd slave voyage (1801–1802): Captain Seddon sailed from Liverpool on 6 November 1801.
+In 1801, 147 vessels sailed from British ports, bound to engage in the acquisition and transport of enslaved people; 122 of these vessels sailed from Liverpool.

-Agreeable gathered her slaves at Bonny and arrived at St Kitts on 19 June 1802 with 233 slaves.
+Agreeable acquired captives at Bonny and arrived at St Kitts on 19 June 1802 with 233 captives.
 She sailed from St Kitts on 25 July and arrived back at Liverpool on 10 September.
 She had left Liverpool with 27 crew members and she had suffered five crew deaths on her voyage.